 See, taking the time to come up with something amusing and informative is so much more engaging.
 Infinitely better than saying “I like fishing, running, pizza and my dog.”

 It can be tempting to conceal certain things that you think might be off-putting.
+After all, being too mysterious can be a sign of a fake dating profile, right?
 If you think about it though, do you really want to trick someone into going on a date with you?

 Maybe you’re anxious about the fact that you have children.
 Sooner or later she’s going to find out.
 If it’s a deal breaker for her, that isn’t going to change because she’s been on a date with you.